 Short answer: the what of your response will depend on the why of your employee’s denial.
 And the only way to sort out that why is by sitting down and talking about it.

+Has your chosen successor declined the position?
+Do you understand the motivation behind their denial?
 Without clear communication, you’ll end up making assumptions that serve neither the company nor its employees.
 For example, you may mistake an unprepared successor for one who lacks ambition.
 Consequently, you might put that employee in a dead-end position rather than on a path to leadership development.
 In the end, you’ll be left with frustration on the employee’s part as well as mismanagement of a valuable resource.

 In contrast, all it takes is an honest conversation and careful thinking to leverage your successor’s denial into an opportunity for learning and human resource optimization.